 And if you’re as smart as I think you are, you’d listen.
 Here’s what I’ll say:

-Click this link and grab a copy of my InStream Traffic System so you can start zagging on YouTube Ads before it explodes in popularity among the marketing crowd.
-If you wait until then, the price to enter is going to be steep.
+Click here to register for my YouTube InDisplay Advertising Masterclass so you can start zagging on YouTube Ads before it explodes in popularity among the marketing crowd.
+If you wait too long, the advertising costs are going to be steep.
 You’ve been warned!

 If you aren’t running ads on Bing & Yahoo, here’s your chance to get $50 for FREE.